bernie-skipole/indipyclient/docs/source/usage/installation.rst

 You can then import indipyclient, create a class inheriting from IPyClient, and typically write your own rxevent(event) coroutine method, which is called whenever data is received.

-The IPyClient object gives you access to Devices, which represent the remote instrument and Vectors, which are collections of one or more member values.
+The IPyClient object gives you access to Devices, which represent the remote instrument and property Vectors, which are collections of one or more member values.
 For example a SwitchVector may hold a number of switches, such as a radio button set.
 The values of these vectors can be read, and updated values transmitted using methods described further in this documentation.

 Finally the asyncrun() coroutine method of IPyClient should be awaited which will cause the connection to the INDI server to be made.